efuzy/efuzy/docs/src/pages/start/how-to-use-vue.md

 <div v-ripple>Click me.
 I got ripples.</div>
 ```

-## Using Quasar Components
+## Using Efuzy Components
-Quasar components have names beginning with "Q" like "QBtn" or "QElementResizeObserver".
-In order to use them, you need to add a reference to them in `/quasar.conf.js`.
+Efuzy components have names beginning with "Q" like "QBtn" or "QElementResizeObserver".
+In order to use them, you need to add a reference to them in `/efuzy.conf.js`.

 Let's take the following example with a QBtn and QIcon and then we'll see how to embed these components in our app:
 ```html